Archea/section-categories/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+Note: If you are getting an eroror like this:
+ FAIL  src\App.test.js
+  ● Test suite failed to run

+    C:\dev\assemblies\node_modules\graphql\language\parser.mjs:10
+    import { Source } from './source';
+    ^^^^^^
+  When running unit tests, its a problem with the tester trying to run the .mjs files that come in the graphql module, easiest fix to just delete them after you've yarn install 'ed This is a known issues, hoping the either jest or graphql fixes it soon.
+You have to redo it every time you yarn install >.<

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)